LIUTIGHE/BSCV-Dataset/README.md

 (This page is under construction)

-## Update
+## Update News
-### 8.29

-1. We shared our proposed video recovery method and evaluation results in the [method](https://github.com/LIUTIGHE/BSCV-Dataset/edit/main/README.md#824) part.
+**30/08/23:**

-2. We additionally presented some performance comparisons in video form, which highlights the advantage of our method in recovering long-term and large area corruptions.
+We additionally presented some performance comparisons in video form, which highlights the advantage of our method in recovering long-term and large area corruptions.

-### 8.24
+**29/08/23:**

+We shared our proposed video recovery method and evaluation results in the [method](https://github.com/LIUTIGHE/BSCV-Dataset/edit/main/README.md#824) part.

+**24/08/23:**
 1. New YouTube-VOS&DAVIS branches will soon be released with tougher parameter adjustments and corruption ratios.

 2. New subset with higher resolutions in 1080P and 4K is included.